taeukkang/cs106b-autograder-runner/README.md

 # Place the script in the assignment* directory (or use Finder to copy)
 cp run_graders.sh assignment*/

+# Navigate to the assignment* directory
+cd assignment*

 # Make the script executable
 chmod +x run_graders.sh